olegp/mcms/README.md

     {{ascending}} <a href="{{link}}">{{title}}</a> {{/ascending}}

-The pages are listed in a ascending lexicographic order, to get them in reverse use `{{descending}}`.
+The pages above are listed in an ascending lexicographic order.
+To get them in reverse use `{{descending}}`.
 If you have a list of blog posts which you would like to list in reverse chronological order, you can add an additional prefix used for sorting to the file name, e.g. `20101010|First post!.md` and use descending order to display a list of posts in reverse chronological order.
 Everything up to and including the `|` separator is used for sorting, but ignored when constructing page titles.

 #### Custom Error Pages